-Local Portland artists' gallery in Cedar Mill (since 1963) where I participate in monthly exhibits, serve on the board, and teach workshops and classes.
-They carry my cards and Women's Work card sets.
+Local Portland artists' gallery in Cedar Mill (since 1963) where I participate in monthly exhibits, serve on the board, and teach occasional workshops.
+They display several of my paintings each month, as well as my cards.

 Watercolor Society of Oregon

 This organization provides a welcoming environment for Oregon artists who work in watermedia.
 A great place source of information and learning with lectures from nationally recognized instructors.
-Conventions are held twice a year--Oct and April--in alternating Oregon locations.
+Conventions are held twice a year--Oct and April--in various Oregon locations throughout the state.